martin-rohwedder/movstream/docs/User_Guide.md

 # User Guide #

+This user guide contains information about how to install movstream on your server, and how to use the application when the installation has been completed.
+Before you can begin however, you need to obtain the application WAR file from my website.

 ## 1 Installation ##

 To get started using this application, you have to follow a few simple steps, but before we do that you need to have your server environment setup correctly